Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 Maps

-This site contains descriptions for all routes and road by road listings for most, but it is often helpful to have a geographical bus map to visualise just where it is that routes run.
+This site contains descriptions and road by road listings for all routes, but it is often helpful to have a geographical bus map to visualise just where it is that routes run.

 Mike Harris’s Greater London Bus Map is an excellent companion to this site, and is based on the traditional London Transport design.
 It is ideal for enthusiasts, covering the whole of London and including school and commercial bus routes, all drawn with unprecedented accuracy.
-A range of historical maps is also being developed, and the site also contains the full set of official panel timetables from London Buses, in PDF.
+A range of historical maps has also been published, along with a night bus map, and the site also contains the full set of official panel timetables from London Buses, in PDF (though these do not cover most of TfL's own routes!).

-You can view the maps online, but please buy a hard copy to ensure the authors keep up the good work!
+You can view some of the maps online, but please buy a hard copy to ensure the authors keep up the good work!

 These sites also contain route lists, but with different emphases: